DataDog/datadog-agent/docs/public/components/overview.md

 ## Important note on Fx

-The component framework project's core goal is to improve the Agent codebase by decoupling parts of the code, removing global state and init methods, and increasing reusability by separating logical units into components. **Fx itself is not intrinsic to the benefits of componentization**.
+The component framework project's core goal is to improve the Agent codebase by decoupling parts of the code, removing global state and init functions, and increasing reusability by separating logical units into components. **Fx itself is not intrinsic to the benefits of componentization**.

 <!-- TODO: Let's have a disclaimer about components not being 1 to 1 to Fx -->